cni/rtfmri/README.md

 History
 -------
 The project was started with a multi-threading skeleton by Gunnar Schaefer.
 Kiefer Katovich then built the current system on top of this and got the basic process working.
-Bob Dougherty trimmed the code down and incorporated nipy realignment tools to make a simple real-time subject motion tracker.
+Bob Dougherty refactored the dicom finder to use a more robust ftp-based method and incorporated nipy realignment tools to make a simple real-time subject motion tracker.

 License
 -------